TissueImageAnalytics/CoNIC/conic_template/README.md

 assert np.sum(np.abs(dump_np - arr)) == 0
 ```

-## 4. Exporting the docker container <a name="export_docker"></a>
+## 4. Exporting the Docker Container <a name="export_docker"></a>
-Assuming that you have successfully passed all of the previous steps, you need to export your docker image to a file that is fitted for submission.
+Assuming that you have successfully passed all of the previous steps, you need to export your docker container to a file that is fitted for submission.
 This is done by calling `export.sh` bash script:
 ```bash
 sudo ./export.sh
 ```